 The Company conducts exploration and evaluation activities in the United States.
 As such, it is subject to risk due to fluctuations in the exchange rates of the Canadian and US dollars.
-As at March 31, 2019, the Company does not have any significant monetary assets or liabilities in US dollars, therefore, the Company has determined that there is very limited currency risk at this time.
+As at March 31, 2020, the Company had a foreign currency net monetary asset position of approximately US\$247,898.
+Each 10% change in the US dollar relative to the Canadian dollar will result in a foreign exchange gain/loss of approximately \$24,790.